-1) The company plans to continue its desktop modelling and detailed geological evaluation of the past exploration completed on the project.
-The new targets that have been developed will require additional modelling and onsite follow up.

-- 2) In June 2022, the company announced (See Press Release dated June 24th, 2022) the discovery that certain mineral concessions concerning its Tepal Project had been illegally and fraudulently transferred to a third party without the Company's knowledge or consent.
-The Company immediately launched a court challenge to the illegal transfer. - 3) On February 13, 2024, the Company received the favourable ruling of the Mexican Court to restore its rightful ownership to the mining concessions forming part of the Tepal Project.
-In its judgement, the Court notably confirmed the nullity of the transfer of the concessions, ordered the cancellation of such transfer title and recognized Geologix Explorations Mexico, S.V de C.A, a subsidiary of the Company, as legitimate and the rightful owner of the concessions. - 4) The Company plans a surface exploration program consisting of detailed mapping, geochemistry, and core re-logging in the future.
-The Company will compile and integrate these surface works into an updated geologic model. - 5) The Company plans to complete a drill program over target areas developed from the computergenerated work done in 2020-2023. - 6) The Company plans to complete a new mineral resource report in 2024. - 7) The Company plans to complete a new Preliminary Economic Assessment ("PEA").
+- 1) The company plans to continue its desktop modelling and detailed geological evaluation of the past exploration completed on the project.
+The new targets that have been developed will require additional modelling and onsite follow up. - 2) The Company plans a surface exploration program consisting of detailed mapping, geochemistry, and core re-logging in the future.
+The Company will compile and integrate these surface works into an updated geologic model. - 3) The Company plans to complete a drill program over target areas developed from the computer-generated work done in 2020-2023. - 4) The Company plans to complete a new mineral resource report in fiscal 2025. - 5) The Company plans to complete a new Preliminary Economic Assessment ("PEA").